 “An algorithm is basically a series of steps to perform in order to accomplish a task,” he says, just like making a PB&J. “That’s an algorithm.”

-The other new course, the Cyber Security Summer Academy, will focus on a growing concern in computer science — defense, says computer science professor Jun Dai.
+The other new course, the Cyber Security Academy, will focus on a growing concern in computer science — defense, says computer science professor Jun Dai.
 Read his story: from gamer to defender.

 Registration for the Summer Academies for High School Students opens on March 1.